UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Understanding the difference between regulated and deregulated energy markets is crucial for choosing the best pricing plan for your needs.

-Understanding the fundamental differences between regulated vs deregulated energy markets is the absolute key to taking control of your monthly utility costs.
+Understanding the fundamental differences between regulated vs deregulated electricity markets is the absolute key to taking control of your monthly utility costs.
 In a fully regulated system, you have absolutely no choice in the matter.
 A single utility company handles everything from generating the power to mailing your monthly statement, and the state government firmly sets the fixed rates.
 Conversely, in a deregulated market, you hold the power to choose who generates and sells your electricity, while the traditional utility continues to safely deliver it to your home.
 Here is a clear breakdown of how regulated and deregulated systems compare from your point of view as a consumer:

-FeatureRegulated MarketDeregulated Market
+FeatureRegulated Energy MarketDeregulated Energy Market

 Look for a line on your bill labeled “Price to Compare” or “Supply Rate.”
 This is the specific rate your utility charges for supply, and you can easily use this benchmark number to see if a competitive supplier is offering a better deal.